rp958/omnicontroller/README.md

 ### 3D Printing the case and buttons

-You will need to print the following parts (all contained in the FreeCAD omnicontroller project).
+You will need to print the following parts (all contained in *release/case/*).

 Buttons:
 - [ ] 1x dpad_bottom
 - [ ] 1x dpad_top
 - [ ] 2x joystick
 - [ ] 2x button_select_start
-- [ ] 2x button_cred_menu
+- [ ] 2x button_cred_home
 - [ ] 4x button_L_R
 - [ ] 6x button_face

 Case:
-- [ ] 1x case_bottom
+- [ ] 1x case_back
-- [ ] 1x case_top
+- [ ] 1x case_front
 - [ ] 1x middle_frame

-For better printing results, it is recommended the following pieces be sliced at an angle of 45 degrees and with supports:
+For better printing results, it is recommended the following parts be sliced at an angle of 45 degrees and with supports:
 - the joysticks
 - case_top
 - case_bottom

-The other parts should be printed flat and no support should be needed.
+All the other parts should be printed flat and do not require any support.

 Please note that depending on the quality and precision of your print, you might have to sand some parts.